The Classification of Two-Dimensional Extended Topological Field Theories: The Classification of 2-Dimensional Extended Topological Field Theories

 \chapter{The Classification of 2-Dimensional Extended Topological Field Theories}

 In this chapter we assemble the results of the previous two chapters to prove our main classification theorems.
 The majority of the results of this chapter are entirely new.
 There are four primary goals for this chapter.
 First we must introduce the symmetric monoidal bicategory of bordisms with structure.
-Previous attempts at defining the bordism bicategory have been made in \cite{KL01} and \cite{Morton07}, but neither of these is adequate.
-First, they essentially ignore the {\em symmetric monoidal} structure of the bordism bicategory, which is essential to define extended topological field theories.
-This is perhaps understandable, since they did not have available the results of Chapter \ref{SymMonBicatChapt}.

-Additionally, neither \cite{KL01} nor \cite{Morton07}, discuss the issue of gluing bordisms in sufficient detail to adapt their definition to a bicategory of bordisms with structure.
-The main issue is that when one glues two smooth manifolds along a common boundary, the resulting space, $W \cup_Y W'$, which is a topological manifold, does not have a unique smooth structure extending those on $W$ and $W'$.
+When one glues two smooth manifolds along a common boundary, the resulting space, $W \cup_Y W'$, which is a topological manifold, does not have a unique smooth structure extending those on $W$ and $W'$.
 While any two choices of such smooth structure result in diffeomorphic manifolds, this diffeomorphism is not {\em canonical}.
-In the 1-categorical bordism category, this issue is easily swept under the rug.
-But in the higher categorical setting it must be dealt with.
-Kerler-Lyubashenko \cite{KL01} and Morton \cite{Morton07}, narrowly avoid this issue.
+In the 1-categorical bordism category, this issue is easily swept under the rug, but in the higher categorical setting it must be dealt with.

 In Section \ref{SectionBordBicat1} we discuss these gluing issues at length and give a preliminary, naive version of the $d$-dimensional bordism bicategory as a symmetric monoidal bicategory.
 In Section \ref{SectBordBicat2} we improve upon this definition and give the definition of the symmetric monoidal bicategory of bordisms with $\cF$-structures.
 The allowed structures are very general and include structures which can be described by sheaves, such as orientations, or even stacks, such as super manifold structures, spin structures, or principal bundles.